 Should your horse be on a strict feeding schedule?

-- Well, how specific do you want to be?
+Well, how specific do you want to be?
 In a totally utopian horse world – we don’t need any sort of feeding schedule for our horses because they are eating all day and all night long.
 Either they are out on pasture or our horses have full slow feeders around the clock.
 Is this possible for all of us?
-Maybe?
+But should you have a strict feeding schedule for horses?

-But really the question boils down to feeding our horses at regular times each and every day, or not.
+- The question boils down to feeding our horses at regular times every day, or not.

-- A schedule is not needed, assuming that you can spread out the forage and feed over the span of a day and into the night.
+- A schedule is unnecessary, assuming you can spread out the forage and feed all day and into the night.

-- Of course, there are going to be exceptions, but there’s really no physiological reason to feed your horse on a schedule.
+- Of course, there will be exceptions, but there’s really no physiological reason to feed your horse on a schedule.
 It’s a dang myth.
 But – we do want to strive to make sure our horses are eating tiny amounts over long hours.
 This goes for forage and feeds or “grains”.

 - Best feeding practices tell us that smaller grain and fortified feed meals spaced throughout the day are best for their digestive systems.
 This is to avoid overloading the hindgut with huge concentrations of starches and sugars.
-If you can do more than two feedings a day for these concentrated feeds, you are doing your horse a huge favor.
+You are doing your horse a huge favor if you can do more than two feedings a day for these concentrated feeds.
 HUGE.

 - But how should you spread these feedings out?
 Best case scenario – several feedings spread throughout the day.
-Ideally, three or four feedings over the course of a day.
+Ideally, three or four feedings over a day.
 Not ideal – one feeding by itself or two feedings a few hours apart.

-- If you are able to do several feedings over the course of a day, the times can slide a little forward and back.
+- If you can do several feedings a day, the times can slide a little forward and back.
 Perhaps your goal is 6 am, noon, 6 pm.
 But you can do 7 am, noon, 5 pm.
 Should be no problem unless your horse sets his internal alarm, which is really just a case of horses training humans.

 - Constant forage is ideal!
 Slow feeders and hay nets and frequent filling of tubs are best.
-But there will likely be some times that your horse won’t have forage available to him.
+But there will likely be times when your horse won’t have forage available to him.
 It’s your job to minimize those times.

 - The goal is to minimize the time your horse spends without something to eat.
 Think about feeding in time windows, like 6-8 am, instead of exact times.
 Your horse will adjust.